Our Archdiocese and Metropolis Hierarchy:

 In early December 2018, His Grace returned to the Metropolis of Atlanta and is assisting His Eminence Metropolitan Alexios in ministering and serving the faithful within the Metropolis of Atlanta.

-Charisse Babb, Administrative Assistant:
+Charisse Babb, Office Administrator:

 My name is Charisse Babb.
 I've lived in Pensacola for a just over one year.
 My family and I moved here from Daphne Alabama, where we lived for 12 years.
 I am originally from Utah where I was born and raised.
 My husband Nathan and I met in North Carolina, where I was working as a flight attendant and he was in the Marine Corps.
 We moved to Alabama, where he is originally from when he got out of the Marines.
 Nathan and I have been married for 15 years now and have two wonderful boys.
 Charlie is almost 9 and Alex is 2.
 We enjoy going to the beach, being outdoors when it isn't too hot (hard to do in the south) and we love watching our son Charlie play baseball.
 I love to read, which is not so easy with a toddler but I fit it in where I can.